barbudreadmon/yabause/yabause/src/libretro/README.md

-# Kronos libretro
+# YabaSanshiro libretro

-## How to build
+## How to build (on odroid XU3/XU4)
-From the root project directory, run `make -C libretro`.
+From the root project directory, run `make -C yabause/src/libretro generate-files`, then `make -C yabause/src/libretro platform=odroid`.

-Library will be built in the libretro subfolder.
+Library will be built at `yabause/src/libretro/yabasanshiro_libretro.so`.

 You'll need retroarch (or another libretro frontend) to run this library.